The Consequences of Mandatory Corporate Sustainability Reporting: Evidence from Four Countries

 August 20, 2014

 Harvard Business School Research Working Paper No. 11-100

-We examine the effect of mandatory sustainability reporting on corporate disclosure practices.
-Specifically, we examine regulations mandating the disclosure of environmental, social, and governance information in China, Denmark, Malaysia, and South Africa using differences-in-differences estimation with propensity score matched samples.
-We find significant heterogeneity in corporate disclosure responses across those four countries.
-Relative to propensity score matched control firms, treated firms in China and South Africa increased disclosure significantly.
-We also find increased propensity to receive assurance to increase disclosure credibility in the case of South Africa, and increased propensity to adopt reporting guidelines to increase disclosure comparability in both China and South Africa.
-In contrast, treated firms in Denmark and Malaysia did not increase disclosure.
-Danish firms responded by embedding environmental and social factors in their supply chain management, and by signing on the United Nations Global Compact while Malaysian firms adopted reporting guidelines.
-We do not find any evidence that the disclosure regulations adversely affected shareholders.
-Instrumental variables regressions suggest that increases in disclosure driven by the regulation are associated with increases in firm value.
-Our results highlight the role of local context and institutional differences in how firms in different countries respond to reporting regulations.
+We examine the effect of mandatory sustainability reporting on firm disclosure practices and valuation.
+Specifically, we explore the implications of regulations mandating the disclosure of environmental, social, and governance information in China, Denmark, Malaysia, and South Africa using differences-in-differences estimation with propensity score matched samples.
+We find that relative to propensity score matched control firms, treated firms significantly increased disclosure following the regulations.
+We also find increased propensity by treated firms to receive assurance to enhance disclosure credibility and increased propensity to adopt reporting guidelines that enhance disclosure comparability.
+These results suggest that even in the absence of a regulation that mandates the adoption of assurance or specific guidelines, firms seek the qualitative properties of comparability and credibility.
+We do not find any evidence that, on average, the disclosure regulations adversely affected shareholders.
+Instrumental variables regressions suggest that increases in disclosure driven by the regulation are associated with increases in firm valuations, as reflected in Tobin’s Q.

 Keywords: sustainability reporting, mandatory reporting, corporate social responsibility, integrated reporting